KmolYuan/reveal-yaml-rs/README.md

 ### Why should use this?

 Using Reveal.js with Markdown, but it is still difficult to maintain HTML slideshows.
-This work provides a clean YAML file for your slides, an auto-generated outline, a simple layout function, and a live presentation when editing.
+This work provides a clean YAML file for your slides, an auto-generated outline, a simple layout function, a powerful support with original Reveal.js function, and a live presentation when editing.

 Difference to the before work, the Markdown to HTML translation works by this parser instead of using markdown.js, so **there is no more HTML escaping since they will be handled enough**.
 Except for using Markdown recursively in your code block, this needs to use the `<code>` tags by yourself.